ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Passion is energy.
-Feel the power that comes from focusing on what excites you. *
+💬 *If we are not able to smile, then the world will not have peace.*

-— **Oprah Winfrey**
+— **Thich Nhat Hanh**

-Updated at: 2025-11-05T01:04:33Z
+Updated at: 2025-11-06T01:03:31Z